JHUDMC/Manual/Systems.md

 - HopkinsGroups Banner - for displaying as a thumbnail/banner on HopkinsGroups events.
 It should have the name of the event and graphics, but doesn't need any other information.
 The finished image should be 760 x 380 pixels.
 [Here's an already-sized template on Canva.](https://www.canva.com/design/DAFfKZuhWYs/iJcoTbX4WIL-Cl-ff2vu9A/edit?utm_content=DAFfKZuhWYs&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
 - Print Flyer - Should be a flyer that includes link for HopkinsGroup registration and the official JHU DMC logo (with the Student Affairs banner), or the "Discover The DMC" graphic.
 8.5" x 11"
 - TV Signage – Can be adapted from the Print flyer to be 1920 x 1080 pixels.
 This is what shows on the DMC TV slideshow in the lab.
-- Instagram - [more info here]
+- Instagram - These can be adapted from the print flyers, but don't need QR codes or descriptive text within the image itself (this should be moved to the caption).
+If you can, make video content or an animated version to accompany the photo.

-[Scheduling posts on Buffer]
+### Scheduling posts on Buffer
+We use [Buffer](https://buffer.com/) for scheduling posts on [Instagram](https://instagram.com/dmcjhu) and [Facebook](https://www.facebook.com/dmcjhu/).
+Schedule posts for specific events in the days leading up to it to encourage registration on HopkinsGroups.
+Other "evergreen" (eg general promotion or non-time-sensitive posts) can be scheduled between time-sensitive ones.

+### Posting flyers around campus
-[posting locations around campus, PR bag]
+[posting locations around campus, PR bag - asked university comms for map 8/24]

 [This guide](media/SA-event-promotion-guide.pdf) for promoting events at JHU is provided by Student Affairs.